Link: Untouched Accounts

 Definition: For an individual, the total number of unique Accounts in a rep’s name that has neither had an email sent to the account, a call logged in Salesforce against the Account, or a customer meeting associated with the Account in the trailing duration, nor a meeting associated with the Account in the future.

-What data is used?: The Account Owner field is used to identify which individual is responsible for the Account.
-Touches data comes from outgoing email data from each individual’s Gmail account, call data as logged via tasks in Salesforce, and calendar invites from each individual’s Google Calendar.
+What data is used?: The Account Owner field is used to identify which individual is responsible for the Account (i.e. the rep's name that is in the standard account owner field).
+Touches data comes from outgoing email data from each individual’s Gmail account or Outlook account, call data as logged via tasks in Salesforce, and calendar invites from each individual’s Google Calendar or Outlook calendar.
 Emails and attendees on calendar invites will only be included in the calculation if they are sent to a corporate email domain or to an email address that appears on a Contact associated to the Account in Salesforce.

 Alerting: The default alert for this card is based on the number of accounts that have gone untouched for 30 days and do not have a future meeting scheduled.